funkygao/mhub/README.md

 ### Clustering

+* no SPOF
-* a client connecting to any node in a cluster can see all topics in the cluster.
+* a client PUBLISH to any node in a cluster will be seen by all the topic subscribers in the cluster
+    - PUBLISH is replicated across all broker nodes
 * broker nodes uses etcd for service auto discovery
 * new broker node automatically joins a cluster
-* PUBLISH is replicated across all broker nodes
-* no SPOF

 ### TODO
 *   cluster of brokers, scales with the number of MQTT clients